SoftwareDroid/Kitsune/README.md

 This list also contains references to the first file.

 The settings can be in the config.toml.
+ - input
+   - filename = the input file
+   - lines = the processed sentence numbers
+ - output
+   - language = the output language (translations)
+   - folder = the output folder
+   - mode = only txt is supported
+   - practice_sheet = file A
+   - word_sheet = file B

 Source for downloading Japanese anime subtitles:
 - http://kitsunekko.net/